-Pathways of Study
+Elective Pathways of Study

-Pathways are suggested collections of courses that allow a student to satisfy elective requirements while at the same time developing a broader understanding of content in an area of interest.
+Elective Pathways ("pathways") are suggested collections of courses that allow a student to satisfy elective requirements while at the same time developing a broader understanding of content in an area of interest.
 Pathways are for students pursuing their Associate of Arts in Liberal Arts.
 Pathways are not degree-awarding programs, majors, or minors.